Achievable logoAchievable logo

 Historically, the stock market has outpaced inflation.
 Theoretically, over any extended period, the market value of publicly traded securities will increase with inflation.
 As a result, variable contracts offer a hedge against inflation.
 If inflation is high, the return of a variable contract should go up due to the increase in the value of the underlying securities.

-The owner of a fixed contract earning a fixed rate would have a negative “real return” (actually losing money) during a period where inflation exceeded the rate guaranteed by the contract.
+While it is true that the purchasing power of a fixed annuity will increase during deflationary periods, the owner of a fixed contract earning a fixed rate would have a negative “real return” (actually losing money) during a period where inflation exceeded the rate guaranteed by the contract.

 Prospectus